 You’re outgrowing them

-If you’re being restricted on storage space, order volume, shipping speeds or geographical reach, or you need additional services such as returns or quality control, it’s time to choose between your 3PL or your store’s continued growth.
+Suppose you’re restricted on storage space, order volume, shipping speeds or geographical reach or need other returns or quality control services.
+In that case, it’s time to choose between remaining with your current 3PL or your store’s continued growth.

 They’re not delivering the service your customers expect

-Whether you have an SLA or you’re operating on eCommerce best practice, there’s a certain level of service you expect on behalf of your customers when it comes to product delivery.
+Whether you have an SLA or operating on eCommerce best practices, there’s a certain level of service you expect on behalf of your customers when it comes to product delivery.

 Errors occur, but if your provider is regularly damaging stock, sending incorrect orders or missing delivery deadlines, and they’re not doing anything about it, they are not up to the job and damaging your brand reputation.

 They’re not keeping up with eCommerce trends